shipt/osmosis/README.md

 import { StoreProvider } from 'osmosis';
 ```

 `StoreProvider` takes two arguments, the first is an array of the `wrapperFunction`'s returned from `setupStore` and the second is the root component for your app.
-It then returns the root component fully wrapped with in your state container context.
+It then returns the root component fully wrapped within your state container context.

 In the wrapper function array order matters, so the more important state containers should be defined first.